-The County's unemployment rate is typically higher than average due to the seasonal nature of its large agricultural employment base.
-After recent experience with relatively low rates, its unemployment rate shifted upward to over 11% in 2008.
-This rate contrasts with the 20 year low of 9% in 2006.
+The County's unemployment rate is typically higher than the State's or the national average due to the seasonal nature of its large agricultural employment base.
+The County's unemployment rate ranged to a high of almost 17% during the fiscal year with a summertime level of 14.6% reflecting the availability of seasonal agricultural jobs.
+These rates contrast with the 20 year low of 9% in 2006 and the 10.6% average earlier in 2008.

-In 2007, the County remained the leading agricultural county in the state and nation.
-Total gross production in 2007 increased by 10.35% over 2006 setting a new production record and exceeding the five billion dollar mark for the first time.
-While agriculture accounts for 14.9% of wage and salary employment, other important sources of employment are services 35.9%, government 19.1%, trade, transportation and utilities 16.8%, construction 5.5% and manufacturing 7.8%.
+The County remained the leading agricultural county in the state and nation.
+Total gross production in 2008 increased by 5.9% over 2007, setting a new production record and exceeding the five billion dollar mark for the second consecutive year.
+While agriculture currently accounts for 13.9% of wage and salary employment, other important sources of employment include services 39.6%, government 17.1%, trade, transportation and utilities 16.8%, construction 5% and manufacturing 7.6%.
 In recent years, agriculture jobs have declined due to increased efficiencies, farm consolidations and farm land retirements.
-Construction jobs recently dropped because of the current poor housing market.
+Drought conditions caused a further drop in agricultural employment this year.
+Construction jobs continued to drop due to the poor housing market.